 CETL is pleased to call for nominations for its awards that honor outstanding faculty contributions to the educational mission of Georgia Tech.
 All nomination packets are due the first Monday of February.
 Further information about each award and details for the electronic submission of nomination packets can be accessed below.
-Award winners will be celebrated at the Faculty & Staff Honors Luncheon on Friday, April 11, 2014 in the Student Center Ballroom at Noon.
+Award winners will be celebrated at the Faculty & Staff Honors Luncheon in April in the Student Center Ballroom.

 See below for a full listing of CETL teaching awards for faculty as well as winners of last year's awards.

 This award is open to any nominated full-time tenure-track faculty member who does not yet have tenure.
 Award recognizes teaching excellence, educational innovation, impact on student lives, and research / teaching connections.

 Congratulations to the winners of the 2014 CETL/BP Award for Junior Faculty Teaching Excellence:

 - J. Brandon Dixon, Assistant Professor, Mechanical Engineering